Joe E. Brown: Hollywood's Nicest Guy

 Joe with his wife Kathryn and daughters Kathryn Francis and Mary Katherine.
 Joe and Kathryn adopted both of their daughters.

 Kathryn was the first and only woman Joe ever loved.
-A City Hall wedding was all Joe could afford when they married, but he promised his wife a grand church wedding and honeymoon in the future when they could afford it.
+When the Browns first married, a City Hall wedding was all Joe could afford.
+But he promised Kathryn a grand church wedding and honeymoon in the future, when they could afford it.

-Joe kept this promise, and on their 25thwedding anniversary, the Browns married each other again, this time in a church, with their four children (and daughter-in-law) present.
+Joe kept this promise.
+On their 25th wedding anniversary, the Browns married each other again, this time in a church, with their four children and daughter-in-law present.

 The Browns married each other a third time after Kathryn became a devout Catholic.
-As Joe proudly says in his autobiography:
+As Joe proudly shares in his autobiography:

-Joe marries his wife Kathryn for the second time in 1940, with all their children present.
+Joe E. Brown marries his wife Kathryn for the second time in 1940, with all their children present.
 Kathryn always wanted a church wedding, and Joe gave her one once they could afford it.

 “So it is my happy boast that we are the only married couple I know who’ve been married three times to each other without ever having a divorce.”